 Mr. Rick Chi a proud alumnus of the Wharton Business School at University of Pennsylvania and Troy High School.
 He has helped students apply refreshing, unorthodox writing methods based on the newest college application trends that has resulted in tremendous success over the past year for Troy, Diamond Bar, Sunny Hills, and Walnut students.
 Utilizing a balance of literature, social economics, humor, and philosophy.
 Mr. Ricks’s writing and counseling style contribute a modern approach to our students’ final applications.
 Although at young age, he has assisted countless students who are currently attend schools like Stanford, Johns Hopkins, MIT, Upenn, Brown, and UC Berkeley.

-Mr. Brian Kang is a recent graduate of the University of Pennsylvania where he majored in Economics.
+Mr. Brian Kang graduated from the University of Pennsylvania where he majored in Economics.
 After working as a camp counselor and SAT® tutor in New Jersey, he developed a passion for mentorship that naturally led him to admissions consulting.
 His students are attending schools such as UPenn, UC Berkeley, Carnegie Mellon, Villanova, and University of Illinois.

 By encouraging deep personal reflection in his students, he has not only helped them navigate the college application, but also realize their individuality to the fullest.
 His biggest hope is to instill an enduring self-confidence as they become young adults and establish their place in the world.
 Using his experience as a sports writer and editor, Brian teaches his students to craft vivid stories that convey their experiences, interests, and goals in an entertaining and meaningful way.